Meet Candice

 How to Apply the 80/20 Rule to Your Content Strategy

-Now that you know what works, here’s how to maximize it.
+Now that you know what works, here’s how to maximise it.

 1. Repurpose Your Best Content